My Girl (Madness song): My Guy's Mad at Me

 Tracey Ullman covered Madness's "My Girl" in 1984.
-The title was changed to "My Guy", and the single was titled "My Guy's Mad at Me".
+The lyric and title were changed to "My Guy's Mad at Me".
 Madness' Mark Bedford played bass on the track.
 Her version was in the UK Top 40 at the same time as Madness' "Michael Caine" and peaked at number 23.
 The music video featured the British politician Neil Kinnock, at the time the Leader of the Opposition.
 The single was also released as a 7" picture disc, with a picture of Ullman and Kinnock sitting at a table.